lpworld/starter-hugo-academic/content/authors/admin/_index.md

     - course: PhD in Artificial Intelligence
       institution: New York University
       year: 2023 (expected)
-    - course: BSc in Mathematics and Computer Science
+    - course: BSc in Math and Computer Science
-      institution: Massachusetts Institute of Technology
+      institution: University of Science and Technology of China
       year: 2017

 # Social/Academic Networking